 It was on April 24th 1916 when Shackleton, along with five crew-members, began their 800-mile journey to South Georgia.
 Twenty-two men remained on Elephant Island under the leadership of Wild, with instructions to make their way to Deception Island by spring if help had not reached them.

 After seventeen days, with Frank Worsley as Shackleton’s navigator, the James Caird reached the west shores of South Georgia.
-The skeleton crew took refuge at on the shore, using the overturned James Caird as a shelter against the grueling weather in their newly established Peggotty Camp.
-Despite surviving the waves, they were still miles away from reaching civilization at the nearest whaling post.
+The skeleton crew took refuge at on the shore, using the overturned James Caird as a shelter against the gruelling weather in their newly established Peggotty Camp.
+Despite surviving the waves, they were still miles away from reaching civilisation at the nearest whaling post.
 During the week grounded at the camp, the crew made preparations to scale the ice-capped mountains separating them from help.

 It took the crew thirty-six hours to cross the mountains to reach the Stromness Whaling Station on the northern coast of New Georgia, but support from the local sailors led to the first of four expeditions to rescue the Endurance’s remaining crew-members stranded on Elephant Island.
 Three days spent ashore was spent on preparation and on May 23rd 1916, the crew set sail aboard the Southern Sky.
 Despite high hopes, the search was abandoned within 100 miles of Elephant Island due to thick ice.
 The second and third expeditions shared a similar fate.